makeabilitylab/physcomp/arduino/potentiometers.md

 #### How to measure current with a multimeter

-While voltmeter's measure voltage in parallel, ammeter's measure current in series:
+While voltmeter's measure voltage in parallel, ammeter's measure current in series.
+See the wiring diagram below.

 ![Shows two pictures: image on left shows how to measure voltage in parallel using a multimeter and figure on right shows how to measure current in series using a multimeter](assets/images/Multimeter_HowToMeasureVoltageAndCurrent.png)

-To help us think about and remember how to measure current, I like to return to our water analogy and think of the ammeter as if it is a mechanical water flow meter (aka a turbine) that must be in-line within a pipe to measure water flow.
+To help us think about and remember how to measure current, I like to return to our water analogies from lecture and think of the ammeter as if it is a mechanical water flow meter (aka a turbine) that must be in-line within a pipe to measure water flow.

 ![Image shows a water flow meter that uses a turbine in series with a pipe to measure water flow and makes analogy to measure current in line with an ammeter](assets/images/Multimeter_MeasuringCurrentInSeriesLikeWaterFlowTurbine.png)

 As an important side note, recall that microcontroller input pins work like voltmeters.
+So, we will wire our analog input pins in parallel (where the "COM" connection is GND).
 We'll return to this in a bit.

 #### Updated Tinkercad circuit with ammeter

-Because there is only one path for the current to flow in this circuit (no branches), we could hook up the ammeter at any in-series location—in between the potentiometer and LED or the resistor and potentiometer, for example.
+Because there is only one path for the current to flow in this circuit (no branches), we could hook up the ammeter at any in-series location—for example, in between the potentiometer and LED or the resistor and potentiometer.
 I just selected a position that I found convenient.

 ![Tinkercad potentiometer circuit with ammeter in series](assets/images/Potentiometer_LEDCircuitWithBackupResistorAndAmmeter_Tinkercad.png)

-Note: when you drag over a multimeter, make sure you click on it and change the mode to ammeter.
+Note: when you drag over a multimeter, make sure you click on it and change the mode to ammeter to measure current (select Amperage).

 ![Updated Tinkercad wiring diagram with ammeter](assets/images/Tinkercad_Multimeter_SwitchToAmmeter.png)